 - Organize a sweet little home party.
 Put the things that you don’t need in some proper place with a sign: “Please, feel free to take anything that you like!”
 You might get surprised how quickly they will disappear!

 - Books.
 They are something sacred.
-Sell them to a book store for used books, or to donate them to the local library, or orphanage, or organization that takes care for lonely old people (many of them actually have small libraries, low budget, and they will be more than happy to get your unexpected present).
+Sell them to a book store for used books, or to donate them to the local library, or orphanage, or organization that takes care of lonely old people (many of them actually have small libraries, low budget, and they will be more than happy to get your unexpected present).

 - Keep your “moving receipts.”
-You never know, but they might be tax deductible.
+You never know, but they might be tax-deductible.

 - For some time before you move, save your newspapers.
 They can be very useful when you pack later.

 Of course, this is the most important step.
 So, what can we say about it?
 (In case you don’t what to pack yourself, don’t worry, call us)

 - Estimate the amount of your stuff and, depending on it, buy at least 20 boxes, clear packing tape to seal them, plus a good amount of bubble wrap for the fragile objects – in this way you will ensure their safety.

 - Carefully label all the boxes – both on the top and on the sides.
 You can mark them with numbers, so you ever know to which room your stuff belongs.
 For instance, 1 is the kitchen, 2 – is the bedroom, etc.

 - Make sure that the things you need to use first are accessible.
 They can be various things, such as pillows, blankets, your laptop or personal computer, even your coffee and coffee machine, if you cannot go without caffeine.

 - Remember all the important papers and documents!
 They should have to be stored in a very especial and accessible place, so that you will be able to find them immediately, if it is necessary!